On this page

 The department's policy on child protection is outlined in the child protection in schools, early childhood education and care policy (PDF 181KB).

-The department has also established an agreement with the non-government schooling sectors to jointly develop child protection related policies.
+The department has an agreement with the non-government schooling sectors to jointly develop child protection related policies.

-The protective practices for staff in their interactions with children and young people guidelines (PDF 667KB) outline the responsibilities and duty of care of education and care staff when interacting with children or young people.
-The guidelines provide clear advice to adults for establishing positive, caring and respectful relationships with children and young people in education and care settings.
+The protective practices for staff in their interactions with children and young people guidelines (PDF 667KB) outline the responsibilities and duty of care of education and care staff and volunteers.
+The guidelines provide clear advice to adults for creating positive, caring and respectful relationships with children and young people.

-The guidelines aim to help staff working in education and care environments to understand:
+The guidelines aim to help staff and volunteers to understand:

 - their duty of care